dnov09/out-of-the-depths/README.md

 Since we're lazy and spoiled by high-level languages (think of the UNIX team writing the entire OS in assembly!), we want to get to the point where we can start writing our kernel in C code.
-To do that, we're going to have to get the environment set up for it.
+To do that, we're going to have to get the environment that the C language (in particular the C runtime system) expects set up for it.
 Namely, we're going to have to make use of that stack we setup in our linker script before.
 This time I'm not giving you the code, but I'll give you some hints:

 * There are two files you need to fill in, `boot.S` and `kernel.c`
 * `boot.S` is going to look a lot like `lowkern.S`, but it needs to jump to a C function at some point
-* In your `boot.S` you're going to have to set up the stack putting a pointer to the stack we reserved in the stack pointer register (`%esp`)
+* In your `boot.S` file you're going to have to set up the stack putting a pointer to the stack we reserved in the stack pointer register (`%esp`)
 * Your C kernel should be implemented in `kernel.c` and should do _the same thing_ as `lowkern.S` did (with the framebuffer and printing to the screen) but in C. It should then go into an infinite halt loop and never return.
 * You'll need the `call` instruction to get into C code.
-* Once you've finished writing the code, you'll want to use the `make ckern.bin` command and `make iso` again
+* Once you've finished writing the code, you'll want to use the `make ckern.bin` command and `make iso` again.

 To run this kernel, you should be able to run the same QEMU command as in the last part, only this time you'll select the second option in the GRUB